Chapter 3.6

 Rules for safety switches

-1. Switches that are mechanically actuated by a rail, plate or cam on the guard or even by the guard itself.
-These switches are all uncoded.
-Popular types are the roller lever, roller plunger, and hinge switches.
-But they are rarely used today, because their installation requires quite some design and assembly effort.
+1. Switches that are mechanically actuated by a rail, plate, or cam on the guard or even by the door itself.
+Popular types are the roller lever, roller plunger and hinge switches.
+These switches are all uncoded and require significant design and assembly effort, which is why they are rarely used today

 If you use them, ensure the following:

-• Fasten the switch so it cannot be demounted with standard tools (use one-way screws, rivets, a hole drilled in the screw heads …)
+- Fasten the switch so it cannot be demounted with standard tools.
+For example, consider using one-way screws, rivets or a hole drilled in the screw heads.

-2. Switches that are actuated by a mechanic mating piece or key that is mounted to the guard.
-It is referred to as the “actuator”.
-To this day, this is the “bread and butter” safety switch.
-It is easy to install and comes in single or double channel technology.
-Many switches can also be set up for guard locking, holding the guard closed with a magnetically powered pin or lever.
+2. Switches that are actuated by a mechanic mating piece or key, known as the actuator, are still the most used safety switches today.
+They are easy to install and come in single or double channel technology.
+Many switches can also be set up or supplemented for guard locking, which keeps the guard securely closed using a magnetically powered pin or lever.

-Unfortunately, safety switches with separate actuators are very easy to defeat: Just remove the actuator from the door and plug it into the switch; then the machine will run with open door.
+Unfortunately, these safety switches with separate actuator are vulnerable to manipulation.
+Simply removing the actuator from the door and inserting it into the switch allows the machine to operate with the door open.

-• Use switches with coded actuators (not every actuator fits every switch).
-However, most manufacturers offer only a few different codes.
+- Use switches with coded actuators (not every actuator fits every switch).
+However, limited coding options may still pose a manipulation risk.

-• Be absolutely sure the actuator cannot be removed with standard tools (use one-way screws, rivets, a hole drilled in the screw heads).
+- Ensure that the actuator cannot be removed with standard tools by using one-way screws, rivets, or drilling holes in the screw heads.

-• If there is no coding or low/medium coding (less than 1000 different codes), install the switch so the actuator cannot be plugged in, when the door is open or hide the switch from the operator.
-Because of the high engineering effort required, this probably can be done only on series manufactured machinery.
+- If there is no coding or only low/medium coding (less than 1000 different codes), install the switch so the actuator cannot be plugged in when the door is open.
+Alternatively, hide the switch from the operator.
+Both options are challenging to implement and may require significant engineering effort, making them feasible primarily for series-manufactured machinery.

 3. Proximity switch, uncoded.
-These are similar to the mechanical switches with separate actuator.
-They are not actuated mechanically, but electronically when the actuator is near the switch.
-For guard locking you need an extra mechanical locker (many switch manufacturers offer both functions in one unit).
-Like the uncoded mechanical switches, uncoded proximity switches are easily defeated and the additional requirements shown for type 2 also apply to them.
+These switches are similar to mechanical ones with separate actuators.
+However, instead of being actuated mechanically, they are triggered electronically when the actuator is near the switch.
+For guard locking, an additional mechanical lock is required and many switch manufacturers offer both functions in a single unit.
+Like the uncoded mechanical switches, uncoded proximity switches are easily manipulated, and the additional requirements mentioned under switch type 2 therefore apply to them..

 4. Proximity switch, coded.
-There are three different coding levels in (EN) ISO 14119.
-It is also referenced in ANSI B11.19 for USA and CSA Z432 for Canada:
+In the (EN) ISO 14119 standard, which is referenced in ANSI B11.19 for the USA and CSA Z432 for Canada, three different coding levels for these switches are identified, as listed in the chart.

 Key transfer system